 Within the last few years after the implementation, things are gradually settling in.
 We can close in 30 days or less but please email us as soon as you receive a copy of the signed around Purchase and Sale Agreement (PSA) so we can address any hiccups and unanticipated events in closing your next transactions.

-Here's more information from the CFPB and from one of our investors.
+Here's more information from the CFPB.

 1. Please provide us with your client's email address early during the process to save sometime.
 The 3-day cooling off period starts immediately upon receipt of CD email delivery from the lender.

 Preferred CD delivery methods: e-consent or hand delivery.
 With e-sign or hand delivery - the waiting period to close is reduced to 4 days.

 2. Please provide us with all fees (other than escrow and title fees) and any seller concessions, addendums, and any credit to homebuyer up-front and 100% accurate.
 3. Escrow - please prepare a Master/Closing Statement as completely as possible.

 Everyone is unique.
 Complete the form below and I will contact you personally.